Cicinho (footballer, born 1988): Early career

 Cicinho began his footballing career at hometown's Clube do Remo, and won two state leagues before moving to Juventude in December 2008.
 He only contributed with 14 appearances (4 in the league), scoring once, and suffered team relegation.

 In December 2009, Cicinho signed with Brasiliense.
 He finished the season with 27 league appearances, suffering another team relegation.

 In November 2011, Cicinho rescinded his link with Brasiliense and joined Ponte Preta.
 He made his Série A debut on 20 May 2012, in a 0–1 home defeat against Atlético Mineiro.
 He scored his first goal for the club on 5 August, in a 2–1 away win against Cruzeiro.

 Santos

 On 26 June 2013, Cicinho signed with Santos in a five-year deal for a fee of €1.5 million.
 He made his debut for the club on 21 July, coming on as a second half substitute for Leandrinho in a 2–2 home draw against Coritiba.

 Ludogorets Razgrad

 On 30 June 2015, Cicinho signed with Bulgarian side Ludogorets Razgrad, for a reported fee of €750,000.
 He became a mainstay in the Ludogorets first-team, winning the Bulgarian First League title seven times, five of them with fellow Brazilian-born Bulgarians Marcelinho and Wanderson.
+According to the official Ludogorets site, by May 2022 Cicinho had played 218 matches for the club all competitions and contributed to the team's defensive and attacking phases through a combination of defensive solidity and wing‑back overlaps.

+his contributions by competition in his last season for 2022/23, he made 13 league appearances in Parva liga, 2 Bulgarian Cup appearances, and 1 Supercup appearance.

+In the 2021/22 campaign, he featured in 24 league games, plus domestic cup and Supercup matches.